CZERTAINLY/CZERTAINLY-Documentation/docs/03-installation-guide/03-deployment/06-deployment-appliance/05-operations.md

 ### Custom Helm chart values

-The installation/upgrade process of CZERTAINLY is using Helm.
-Default installation values are stored in file `/root/install/czertainly-values.yaml` this file get upgraded during installation/upgrade process any time when official values distributed with Helm charts get updated.
+The installation/upgrade process of CZERTAINLY is managed by the [Helm](https://helm.sh/).

+Default values are stored in file `/root/install/czertainly-values.yaml`.
+This file gets updated during installation/upgrade when there is newer version of CZERTAINLY chart.
-Custom values set through TUI are stored in files in `/etc/czertainly-ansible/vars/` directory and during the installation/upgrade process they are compiled into file `/root/install/czertainly-values.local.yaml`.
-This file get overwritten every time installation/upgrade process is executed.

-Do not modify previously mentioned files.
-If you need to provide custom Helm chart values, put them into file `/home/czertacinly/czertainly-values.custom.yaml`, the file doesn't exist by default in CZERTAINLY appliance, you need to create if from the scratch.
+If you need to provide your own custom Helm chart values that are not available through the [TUI](./TUI/intro), you need to access the shell of the appliance, create file `/home/czertainly/czertainly-values.custom.yaml`, and put it there.

+The custom values overwrite the default values during the installation/upgrade process.